The Philadelphia Flower Show Is Moving Outdoors This Summer for the First Time

 FDR Park is in itself a memorable location.
 It was designed by the Olmstead Brothers, who are also responsible for styling Central Park in New York.
 Claudia Roux, Vincent Roux’s wife and co-owner of Petit Jardin En Ville, says that visitors should expect beautiful stonework and water features where exhibitors could potentially feature floating gardens.
 And then there’s the pollinators, which the Rouxs say they are planning to naturally attract with their garden design come June.

 “With [last year’s] flower show, you really are inside.
 You're creating something from nothing," Claudia says.
 "But where we're doing it this coming year, it's going to be so interesting to be able to utilize the landscape that's there and try to integrate what we're doing into it.
 As exhibitors, we're going to have to think about that, and that’s thrilling for us.”

-Every year, the Philadelphia Flower Show attracts more than 250,000 visitors, making it one of the most popular garden shows in the country.
-This year’s show runs from February 29 through March 8, and tickets are on sale online now at a discount.
-If you wait to buy at the box office on the day of the show, it’ll cost $48 for adults, $30 for attendees ages 18-29, and $20 for children ages 5-17 (children under 5 can get in for free).
-If you’ll be in Philadelphia while the show’s happening, it’s definitely worth a stop for garden-lovers and plant parents.
-And if you can’t make it this year, mark your calendar for early March 2021!
+Tickets for the 2021 Philadelphia Flower Show are on sale now online.
+They cost $45 for adults, $30 for attendees ages 18-29, and $20 for children ages 5-17 (children under 5 can get in for free).
+If you’ll be in the Philadelphia area while the show’s happening, it’s definitely worth a visit.